hyperspacedev/hyperspace/README.md

 You can run any of the following commands to build a release for the desktop:

--   `npm run build-desktop`: Builds the desktop apps for all platforms (eg. Windows, macOS, Linux).
+-   `npm run build:desktop-all`: Builds the desktop apps for all platforms (eg. Windows, macOS, Linux).
 Will run `npm run build` before building.
--   `npm run build-desktop-win`: Builds the desktop app for Windows without running `npm run build`.
+-   `npm run build:win`: Builds the desktop app for Windows without running `npm run build`.
--   `npm run build-desktop-darwin`: Builds the desktop apps for macOS (eg. disk image, Mac App Store) without running `npm run build`.
+-   `npm run build:mac`: Builds the desktop apps for macOS without running `npm run build`.
 See the details below for more information on building for macOS.
+-   `npm run build:mas`: Builds the desktop apps for the Mac App Store without running `npm run build`.
+See the details below for more information on building for macOS.
--   `npm run build-desktop-linux`: Builds the desktop apps for Linux (eg. Debian package, AppImage, and Snap) without running `npm run build`.
+-   `npm run build:linux`: Builds the desktop apps for Linux (eg. Debian package, AppImage, and Snap) without running `npm run build`.
--   `npm run build-desktop-linux-select`: Builds the desktop app for Linux without running `npm run build`. _Target is required as a parameter._
+-   `npm run build:linux-select-targets`: Builds the desktop app for Linux without running `npm run build`. _Targets are required as parameters._

 The built files will be available under `dist` that can be uploaded to your app distributor or website.

 #### Building for macOS

 More recent version of macOS require that the Hyperspace desktop app be both digitally code-signed and notarized (uploaded to Apple to check for malware).
-Hyperspace includes the tools necessary to automate this process when building the macOS version either by `npm run build-desktop` or by `npm run build-desktop-darwin`.
+Hyperspace includes the tools necessary to automate this process when building the macOS version either by `npm run build:desktop-all` or by `npm run build:mac`.

 Make sure you have your provisioning profiles for the Mac App Store (`embedded.provisionprofile`) and standard distribution (`nonmas.provisionprofile`) in the `desktop` directory.
 These provision profiles can be obtained through Apple Developer.
 You'll also need to create entitlements files in the `desktop` directory that list the following entitlements for your app: